Design Review Board Approves TOD Plans, Ground Breaking Slated for Spring 2018

 Thanks to everyone who submitted letters or attended the Design Review meetings in support of the developer team’s plan for the Capitol Hill TOD that includes affordable housing (including one building that will be 100% affordable housing managed by Capitol Hill Housing), a public plaza, a permanent home for the Capitol Hill Farmers Market, community meeting space, anchor retail and a retail space that can accommodate a daycare facility.

 The project will move forward with ground breaking slated for Spring 2018.

 The Capitol Hill Champion is actively advocating for the incorporation of community goals in the redevelopment on top of Sound Transit’s Capitol Hill Light Rail Station.
 We’re working hard to promote meaningful and responsive community engagement throughout the development process for these station sites.
 Please browse around to learn more about the Champion and the history of community engagement to date.
 Additional information can be found in our library of resources and the summary of community priorities for developers moving forward.

 Please contact us if you are interested in volunteering or participating.

 In Fall 2013, Seattle City Council and Sound Transit unanimously approved the proposed Development Agreement for the Broadway Station sites that will implement some of our neighborhood vision.
-The graphics below highlight our advocacy successes and areas needing further community engagement.
+The graphic below highlights our advocacy successes to date!

 In our December 2013 Community Priorities Survey, we asked the Capitol Hill community to rank areas of advocacy by importance.
 Over 270 neighbors participated: